Yeshu076/Python-Bootcamp/README.md

 # BEST ENLIST Python-Bootcamp
-## I am Yeshwanth.J I here by share my python assignments for the bootcamp
+## I here by share my python assignments for the bootcamp